 By billing item 35602, medical practitioners receive a benefit in advance for providing any routine post-operative services.

-There are some cases where aftercare is excluded from the MBS item descriptor, for example item 30219.
+However, there are some cases where aftercare is excluded from the MBS item descriptor.

 |Item||Outline of service|